lucapescatore88/tools-easyanalysis/Tutorials/Analysis_tutorial_python.md

            DCB\_OST means DCB with Opposite Side Tails, and DCB_Sn means Same "n" (the tail slope if the 2 CB is kept in common)
            You can also convolute any model with a gaussian adding ConvGauss to its name.

-           Then you can (it's not compulsory) specify parameters in the following way:
+           Then you can (it is not compulsory) specify parameters in the following way:

            *"model-Xparam1[val,min,max]-param2[val,min,max]"*